-How can I find cheap airfares during the holiday season in December?
+How can I find cheap airfares for the Thanksgiving and Christmas holidays?

 Book Your Tickets Early

-The most common piece of advice was to use a tool like Google Flights to track fares to your destination and book your December tickets in the summer or early fall.
+The most common advice is to use a tool like flighthub or Google Flights to track fares to your destination and book your December tickets in the summer or early fall.

 Anna Belle of Kids Travel Books says, “When I was a travel agent for flights from Orlando, prices for airline tickets would go way up after the Labor Day holiday week.
 It’s like that holiday happens and it gets people thinking about December.”